ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

 - Virtual private endpoint gateways.
 - DNS resolution.

 A layered architecture will introduce resources and demonstrate connectivity.
 Each layer will add additional connectivity and resources.
-The layers are implemented in terraform.
-It will be possible to change parameters, like number of zones, by changing a terraform variable.
+The layers are implemented in Terraform.
+It will be possible to change parameters, like number of zones, by changing a Terraform variable.
 A layered approach allows the tutorial to introduce small problems and demonstrate a solution in the context of a complete architecture.
 {: shortdesc}

 ## Objectives